tasb/ansible-advanced/labs/lab01.md

 ```

 Now you need to change your tasks to receive a list of users and create a loop to create all users.

+Then you need to change your playbook to change the way you call your role.

 ## Conclusion